42-AI/bootcamp_machine-learning/day02/ex10/Interlude.md

 <img src="../assets/overfitt_with_dots.png" />

 This situation is called overfitting, because our model do a too good job at fitting the data.
-Because of that is now impossible for the model to properly generalise to new data.
+Because of that, it is now impossible for the model to properly generalise to new data.

 ### The training set, the test set, and the happy data scientist
 To avoid overfitting, **you should always evaluate your model on new data**.